Part 2: What is Bartonellosis? What's my treatment plan?

 Phase 3: Rifampin (I can not start Rifampin until my adrenals are back online or my numbers are better with current replacement therapy, Rifampin will deplete the adrenals)

-Once I have successfully added in all antibiotics (which can take over a year), if my body is tolerating it well, the hope is to continue this combination of ABX (Bactrim, Clarithromycin and Rifampin) for 6 months.
-Then 6 months after that, we change out my Rifampin for Rifabutin, per Dr. Mozayeni's research.
-Before I can attempt to stop antibiotics, I will need 3 successive negative blood cultures, PCR and ePCR tests through Galaxy Diagnostics, with at least 3 successive negative blood smears performed at Dr. Mozayeni's T-Lab.
+Once I have successfully added in all antibiotics (which can take over a year or two), if my body is tolerating it well, the hope is to continue this combination of ABX (Bactrim, Clarithromycin and Rifampin) for 6 months (Stage 2).
+Then 6 months after that, we change out my Rifampin for Rifabutin (Stage 3), per Dr. Mozayeni's research and continue until resolution of symptoms.
+Before I can attempt to stop antibiotics, I will need 3 successive negative blood cultures, PCR and ePCR tests through Galaxy Diagnostics, with at least 3 successive negative blood smears performed at Dr. Mozayeni's T-Lab (Stage 4).
 Another factor will be based on symptomology.
 My doctor also has some alternative antimicrobial therapies we are discussing based of a recent publication discussing Bartonella's lag and stationary phases that we will likely integrate into treatment.

 Phase 1 of treatment (Bactrim) was officially started on March 30th.
 The addition of the 2nd and 3rd antibiotic (Phase 2: Clarithromycin and Phase 3: Rifampin) will come over the next 3-18 months depending on how my body is tolerating the progression through our protocol.